Maby0/CV/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Maby0&show_icons=true&theme=merko)

 An aspirational, highly motivated and committed tech enthusiast with a strong foundation in software development and programming principles provided by Makers Academy Bootcamp.
-Proficient in Ruby, SQL learning JavaScript and Python.
+Proficient in Ruby, SQL, and currently learning JavaScript and Python.
 Strong believer in following a clean and precise Test Driven Development method.

 ## Projects